BREACH OF CONTRACT

 They provide advice and assistance in a common sense manner, always mindful of the time and cost implications on projects when disputes or issues arise.
 With that in mind, our building and construction dispute lawyers have significant experience in all forms of dispute resolution under the Construction Contracts Act.

-Our consumer protection and competition lawyers can assist if you are a consumer and need advice in determining your rights or you are a business and would like to know your responsibilities.
+Our commercial lawyers can assist if you are a consumer and need advice in determining your rights or you are a business and would like to know your responsibilities.

 The source of most of these cases arise from deceptive conduct, unconscionable conduct and/or false statements.
 The Australian Consumer Law has guarantees that apply to all goods and services purchased by consumers.
 The guarantees are not only applicable to consumers but may also provide suppliers with rights against manufacturers.